rhboot/fwupdate/README.md

 ## Usage
 UEFI capsule updates are typically distributed by services such as [LVFS](https://fwupd.org) in _.CAB_ format.
 The command line tool provided by this project works directly on the payload stored in the *.CAB*.
-Most users should apply UEFI capsule updates with a higher level tool such as [fwupd](https://github.com/hughsie/fwupd) that uses the library `libfwup` that is provided by this project.
+Most users should apply UEFI capsule updates with a higher level tool such as [fwupd](https://github.com/hughsie/fwupd).

 ## Dependencies
 The following dependencies are needed to compile: